 While many of these changes are minor, Google occasionally rolls out a major algorithmic update (such as Panda, Penguin, and the Hummingbird) that affects search results in significant ways.

-With so much scattered information about SEO, I reached out to Sam Hurley, a UK-based SEO veteran with years of experience on both agency and client site, to round up his ideas about the most important trends and strategies in SEO to brace for in 2016.
+With so much scattered information about SEO, I reached out to Sam Hurley, a UK-based SEO veteran with years of experience on both agency and client site, to round up his ideas about the most important trends and strategies in SEO to brace for.

 Sam’s ideas have been recognized by many global media outlets, including BBC, NBC News, Daily Star, Global News, and many more.

 In this SEO playbook, we will break down for you:

 - How to stay in front of Google as it evolves at a light speed.

 - Ways you can work with (not against!) the constantly evolving ways Google changes.